• Home

 • 12th Schedule: Municipalities

-The following are some of the simple tricks that will help you remember the sources of the Indian Constitution easily.
+The following are some simple tricks that will help you remember the sources of the Indian Constitution easily.

 Irish Constitution

-To remember the Irish Constitution, you have to remember the following statement:
+To remember the Irish Constitution, you must remember the following statement:

 • DP - Directive Principles of State Policy (DPSP)